lando/lando/docs/installation/installing.md

   sudo usermod -aG docker $USER
   ```

   You will need to log out for this change to take effect.
+Sometimes a reboot is necessary.
+See https://docs.docker.com/install/linux/linux-postinstall/ for more details.

 * If your distro uses SystemD, make sure that both `docker.service` and `docker.socket` daemons are running.

+* If you are using Manjaro, you will need to enable the [AUR repository](https://aur.archlinux.org/packages/) for dependencies.

 Bleeding Edge
 -------------